claudiuconstantin/forest-time-jekyll/_posts/2014-09-08-illustrations.markdown

 published: true
 ---

 Before I became a web developer, for a long-long time I imagined myself working as a professional graphic designer.
-That was actually one of the reasons I applied to the Multimedia Design & Comunication programme at Copenhagen Schoolf of Design and Technology.
+That was actually one of the reasons I applied to the Multimedia Design & Comunication programme at Copenhagen School of Design and Technology.
 I enjoyed the process of building a character a lot; drawing them on paper, taking a photograph of them and then vectorizing them.
 In this post I'd like to give a noble and worthy placement for the ones that stand closest to my heart.

 For most of the illustrations I've used [Inkscape](https://inkscape.org); a free and open-source vector graphics editor.
 Feel free to give it a try if you are interested in graphic design.